MultiQC/MultiQC/docs/core/development/modules.md

 - `modify`
   - A python `lambda` function to change the data in some way when it is inserted into the table.
+- `format`
+  - A format string or a python `lambda` function to format the data to display on screen.
 - `hidden`
   - Setting this to `True` will hide the column when the report loads.
 It can then be shown through the _Configure Columns_ modal in the report.
 This can